 Are you someone who could offer a two or three bedroom house or flat in Crawley or East Grinstead (preferably with a garden), available for 12 months minimum, near good public service and transport links and available now or in the near future?
 The rent for the house/flat offered would be to rent at local housing benefit rates.
 Please contact Cathy Merry, Refugees Welcome – Crawley on 07968688380 or firstname.lastname@example.org

 ’28 Tales for 28 Days’ is an initiative to highlight calls for a time limit and to extend conversations about indefinite detention.
 The UK is the only country in Europe that detains people indefinitely.
 Refugee Tales shares the stories of those who have experienced detention.

 Refugee Tales (2016), Refugee Tales II (2017), Refugees Tales III (2019) and Refugee Tales IV (2021) are all available in the Abbey Bookshop.
 They are collections of tales told by leading poets and novelists in collaboration with refugees, former immigration detainees and those who work with them.

 Refugee Gardening Project

 Potatoes, tomatoes, cucumbers, spinach, courgettes and peas have all been grown in a patch in the Worth Parish Office garden and in the garden of one of the Syrian families supported by Refugees Welcome – Crawley.
-Every fortnight in the Paris garden, RWC volunteers and Syrian friends, ably led by our gardening expert, Rose, have been hard at work, planting and watering, but also ensuring they have time to drink tea, chat and enjoy the peace of the garden.
+Every fortnight in the Parish garden, except in the winter months, RWC volunteers and Syrian friends, ably led by our gardening expert, Rose, have been hard at work, planting and watering, but also ensuring they have time to drink tea, chat and enjoy the peace of the garden.

 (See slideshow below)